Teeth (musical): Adaptation

 Though based on the 2007 film Teeth, the musical makes some adjustments to the characters, combining the roles of pastor and Dawn's stepfather, significantly altering the character of Ryan, and originating characters of the Promise Keeper Girls.
 The musical also originates Brad's incel storyline.

 Jacobs' score ranges from Christian rock to what she described as "an ancient feminine Tori Amos meets Stravinsky pagan ritual music."

 Productions

 Versions of the show were workshopped at the Sundance Institute, Playwrights Horizons, Ars Nova, and 54 Below.

 The off-Broadway run entered previews at Playwrights Horizons on February 21, 2024, opening March 19 after a weeklong delay due to cast illness.
 It was twice extended and closed April 28.
 Sarah Benson directed and Raja Feather Kelly choreographed.

 An Off-Broadway commercial, open-ended transfer of the Playwrights Horizons production began preview performances at New World Stages on October 16, 2024, and officially opened on October 31.
+The production closed on January 5, 2025.

 The original Off-Broadway cast recording was released digitally on July 12, 2024, with the physical release set for August 30.